 The MC@CHOP offers a variety of analytical techniques to quantitate stable isotope enrichment (13C, 2H, 15N) and to perform metabolic profiling.
 Our analytical repertoire includes the following:

-- Stable Isotope Analysis
+- Stable Isotope Analysis, including:

 Stable isotope enrichment (13C, 15N, 2H, 18O) in glucose, amino acids, NH3, urea, tricarboxylic acid cycle intermediates, fatty acids and other intermediates of metabolism